docker/docs/docker-cloud/builds/automated-build.md

 You can configure your automated builds so that pushes to specific branches or tags will trigger a build.

-1. In the **Tag mappings** section, click the plus sign to add more sources to build.
+1. In the **Build Rules** section, click the plus sign to add more sources to build.

 2. Select the **Source type** to build: either a **tag** or a **branch**.